 Update: The sync issue above is caused by memory leaks.
 I originally thought that the game just had very poor online play code, but it turns out it's actually ok for the first 6 hours or so after a server restart.
 There are scripts around to restart the servers periodically, but they sometimes have bugs which cause them to stop running.
 When that happens on the official servers, the game basically becomes unplayable online.

 Unicode sequence causes match/ismatch to blow up with a bounds error.

 Unicode sequence causes using a string as a hash index to blow up with a bounds error.

 Exception randomly not caught by catch.
 This sucks because putting things in a try/catch was the workaround for the two bugs above.
 I've seen other variants of this before; it's possible this shouldn't count as a new bug because it might be the same root cause as some bug I've already seen.

 Function (I forget which) returns completely wrong results when given bad length arguments.
 You can even give it length arguments of the wrong type, and it will still “work” instead of throwing an exception or returning an error.
-I wonder if Leah remembers this one, since I pointed it out to her when I saw it.

 If API design bugs count, methods that work operation on iterables sometimes take the stuff as the first argument and sometimes don't.
 There are way too many of these to list.
 To take one example,

 match takes a regex first and a string second, whereas

 search takes a string first and a regex second.
 This week, I got bit by something similar on a numerical function.